blabla1337/skf-flask/skf/markdown/knowledge_base/194-knowledge_base--Do_not_support_untrusted_client_side_technologies--.md

-client side technologies not supported natively via W3C browser standards
+Client side technologies not supported natively via W3C browser standards
 -------

 **Description:**

-when using unsupported client side technologies which are not supported natively via W3C browser standards.
+When using unsupported client side technologies which are not supported natively via W3C browser standards.
 Your application could be open to different types of attacks.